WYMT-TV

 WYMT-TV (channel 57) is a television station licensed to Hazard, Kentucky, United States, serving as the CBS affiliate for the Eastern Kentucky Coalfield region.
 Owned by Gray Media, the station maintains studios on Black Gold Boulevard off the KY 15 bypass in Hazard, and its transmitter is located south of the city in the Perry County community of Viper.

 Although identifying as a separate station in its own right, WYMT is actually considered a semi-satellite of WKYT-TV (channel 27) in Lexington.
-As such, it clears all network programming as provided through its parent station but airs a separate offering of syndicated programming; there are also separate 6 and 11 p.m. weeknight newscasts, commercial inserts and legal station identifications.
+As such, it clears all network programming as provided through its parent station but airs a separate offering of syndicated programming; there are also separate morning and weeknight newscasts, commercial inserts and legal station identifications.
 Master control and some internal operations are based at WKYT's facilities on Winchester Road in Lexington.